ddstreet/systemd/docs/USER_RECORD.md

 see above.

 `cifsService` → A string indicating the Windows File Share service (CIFS) to mount as home directory of the user on login.
+Should be in format `//<host>/<service>/<directory/…>`.
+The directory part is optional.
+If missing the top-level directory of the CIFS share is used.

+`cifsExtraMountOptions` → A string with additional mount options to pass to `mount.cifs` when mounting the home directory CIFS share.

 `imagePath` → A string with an absolute file system path to the file, directory or block device to use for storage backing the home directory.
 If the `luks`